SirWellington/alchemy-test/Readme.md

 [![Build Status](https://travis-ci.org/SirWellington/alchemy-test.svg)](https://travis-ci.org/SirWellington/alchemy-test)

 # Purpose

-Part of the Alchemy collection, this library makes it easier to test your code by providing unit-test helpers, fake data generators, and mock helpers.
+Part of the Alchemy collection, this library makes it easier to test your code by providing syntactic sugar for unit-testing and mocking.

+Testing your code should be as fun and simple as writing it.

 # Requirements